Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Tweaking the Game Settings

-#### BethINI

-To get some more FPS, tweak the following value in the detail section in BethINI.

-- `Shadow Resolution`: 2048
-- `Ambient Occlusion`: Either use this or the ENB version.
-The ENB version is more intensive.
-Do not have both turned on.
-- `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

 #### ENB

 DNGG ships with an ENB setup that is configured to match the look of the list.
 If you wish to make some changes though, here are a few common tweaks.

-I recommend opening the console before doing edits.
+- PiCho ENB and Rudy ENB are likely to perform better than Amon ENB.
+- Amethyst Reshade and Kreate preset with ENB Binaries disabled is likely to perform better than PiCho, Rudy, or Amon ENBs, but is also likely to perform worse than *just* using Community Shaders.
+- Community Shaders by itself will give the best performance compared to anything mentioned above, but you might notice some loss in visual fidelity.

 ##### Removing the letterbox